Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review CRM reporting

 Zoho CRM is a top analytical CRM that comes with over 40 pre-built reports for various CRM metrics.
-Unlimited custom reporting is standard with most paid plans but if you require deep data dives, you’ll benefit from the Zoho Analytics plugin which adds AI insights, predictive analytics, and many visualization options.
-Zoho Ultimate includes Zoho Analytics free.
-It otherwise costs $24 to $455 per month, but a limited free version is also available.
+Unlimited custom reporting is standard with most paid plans, but if you require deep data dives, you’ll benefit from the Zoho Analytics plugin, which adds AI insights, predictive analytics, and many visualization options.
+Subscribers across all tiers can integrate with Zoho Analytics to try its limited free version or upgrade to plans costing from $24 to $455 per month.

 Our in-depth guide to CRM reporting explains the five essential reports your sales team should be running, with step-by-step instructions on how to set them up in your CRM of choice.